Predictions from NAR for 2012

 Zoning: RES

 PLEASE NOTE: Some properties which appear for sale on this website may no longer be available because they are under contract, have sold or are no longer being offered for sale.
-Please Contact Me for more information about this and other properties in the Logan Township NJ Area:
+Please Contact Me for more information about this Home for sale Delaware County, 1004 LAMB RD Clifton Heights, Pennsylvania 19018 and other Homes for sale in Delaware County PA and the Wilmington Delaware Areas:

 Anthony DiDonato